 Having dealt with a multitude of both personal and business tax liabilities, I can tell you that there are several very important differences between resolving a personal liability, versus resolving one that is owed by a business.
 In this article, I will address the common challenges that arise with a business debt to the IRS, as opposed to a personal one, as well as what you can do to neutralize the dangers inherent with a business tax liability.

-In general, business liabilities are more difficult to resolve for
+In general, business liabilities are more difficult to resolve for three key reasons.

 First, businesses with tax debts simply have fewer options for a quick, clean resolution to their IRS Collections case.
 For an individual, there are several low-effort options to resolve a debt.
 While those options still exist for a business, the IRS’s thresholds for eligibility are significantly higher, and the scrutiny closer.